Introduction to Museum EducationInstructor: David Bowles

 February 1, 2021 - February 28, 2021

 Spark curiosity!
 Contemporary museum teaching practice is evolving, centering the needs, interests, and curiosity of museum visitors.
-Inquiry-based learning is a pedagogical approach that invites learners to explore new content by posing, investigating, and answering questions.
+Learn about inquiry-based learning, a pedagogical approach that invites learners to explore new content by posing, investigating, and answering questions.

 This course is great for: